hupili/python-for-data-and-media-communication-gitbook/outline.md

 Challenge:

-1. calculate the "straight line" distance on earth surface from several source cities to Hong Kong.
+1. Calculate the "straight line" distance on earth surface from several source cities to Hong Kong.
 The source cities: New York, Vancouver, Stockholm, Buenos Aires, Perth.
 For each source city, print one line containing the name of the city and distance.
 "Great-circle distance" is the academic name you use to search for the formula.
 2. Use `list` and `for` loop to handle multiple cities
 3. Use function to increase the reusability